How will Netflix stop you from sharing your password?

 "This will not be a universally popular move, so there will be current members that are unhappy with this move.
 We'll see a bit of a cancel reaction to that," Greg Peters, Neflix's recently promoted co-CEO, told investors on a call last week.

-The company tried a version of this last year, when it limited password-sharing in Latin America and asked members to pay an additional fee to share with non-household members.
+The company tried password limits last year, when it asked members in Chile, Costa Rica and Peru to pay an additional fee to share with non-household members.
 The effort had mixed results.
 Tech publication Rest of World called the test "a mess," reporting that the new policy was rolled out inconsistently.
 Many users were able to avoid the extra charges, while others were prompted to pay more and responded by canceling their accounts, the outlet said.

 Netflix predicted a similar response in the U.S. "From our experience in Latin America, we expect some cancel reaction in each market when we roll out paid sharing," the company told investors, noting that could hurt its viewership in the short term.